calaldees/teachingWorkshops/teacherTraining/inclusion.md

 TASK 1: (15min)
 * What are your responsibilities as a subject teacher?
-    * Google Doc
+    * Shared Doc
-* A list of skills/training-needs you think you need to develop (You will use this list when your mentor meetings)
+* A list of skills/training-needs you think you need to develop (You will use this list in your mentor meetings)

 TASK 2: (15min)
 PartA: